dmcginley/project1_yoga_site/README.md

 ##### Star Rating

-The star rating allows for the used to easily see the difficulty of the movement before having to click on the video.
+The star rating allows for the user to easily see the difficulty of the movement before having to click on the video.
 From one to five, the standard range to allow for quick evaluation.

 The star element is also responsive to never feel as if it is in the way of the user.